 Levine also addresses passages in Revelation 14, which describe the fate of those who worship the “beast” and accept its mark, thus aligning themselves with it.
 These individuals are said to be tormented with fire and sulphur “in the presence of the Lamb,” or Jesus, and the smoke of their torment is described as rising “forever and ever.”
 However, the full picture unfolds in Revelation’s final chapters, where the righteous are depicted as living in the New Jerusalem with God and the Lamb, beholding God’s face, while the wicked meet their end in the “lake of fire,” also called the “second death.”
 Levine concludes that the “second death” represents complete annihilation; those condemned do not suffer eternally but are simply erased.
 “Death” here is absolute, without an endless continuation.[20]

 Many people may shape their view of hell and of God based on their personal desires for justice or retribution, Levine concludes.[21]
 Yet, the testimony of both the Old and New Testaments does not support the idea that Jesus originated the concept of eternal hell, nor that He believed in it.
 This notion exists because we, in our flawed interpretations, have constructed it.
 The issue, then, lies with us.
-As Levine aptly observes, “if it is true that we build our image of God in our own likeness, then a look in the mirror may be helpful.”[22]
+As Levine aptly observes, “If it is the case that we construct God in our own image, a look in the mirror may be helpful.”[22]

 Conclusion